High School Volunteers

 - Applicants must submit all required paperwork, including immunization records, 2-step TB skin test and completed COVID-19 Vaccination results.

 Application Process and Required Forms

-Applicants need to complete all of the following steps in order to volunteer at UNC Medical Center.
+Applicants need to complete all of the following steps in order to volunteer at Chapel Hill or our Hillsborough Campus.
 Please note that the steps needed to become a volunteer are listed in the order that they must be completed.

 - Complete the online application.
 The application includes several short answer essays.
 One sentence per question is not sufficient.
 If all questions are not answered, your application will not be considered.
-You must have a Parent/Guardian signature.

-- After your application is received, you may be contacted for a personal interview by April or May.
+- After your application is received, you may be contacted for a personal interview.
 Unfortunately due to the volume of applicants we are unable to interview all candidates.

 - If you are selected for an interview, please come prepared with what day(s) of the week you are available to volunteer for the summer.
 Chapel Hill interviews are held at Volunteer Services, ground floor, N.C.
 Memorial Hospital, 101 Manning Drive.
 Hillsborough Campus interviews are held at Hillsborough Hospital, 430 Waterstone Drive, in the Volunteer Services Office on the first floor.

 - Attend orientation and begin volunteering!